Athani-analyst/READ_ME/README.md

 Below is a snapshot of my journey so far,

-- Completed my graduation in Agriculture and did a master's in Economics.
+-Completed my graduation in Agriculture and did a master's in Economics.

-- Worked as a technical data analyst In NSRC, UAS, Bangalore
+-Worked as a technical data analyst In NSRC, UAS, Bangalore

 -Completed Certification Program in Python, Machine Learning, Tableau, SQL Learning from iDmine Institute, Bengaluru.